-There are many thousands of athletes who had the dream of making the top step in their chosen sports but didn’t quite make it.
-It is very easy for people in your position to feel like you have achieved nothing, despite all the hard work you have put in.
+With the Winter Olympics coming to its climax, there are many athletes who had the dream of making the top step in their chosen sports but didn’t quite make it.
+It is very easy for people in their position to feel like they have achieved nothing, despite all the hard work they have put in.
+Perspective is helpful.

-The truth is, you have achieved a level that is beyond the comprehension of most human beings.
+The truth is, if you are one of those athletes, you have achieved a level that is beyond the comprehension of most human beings.
 You have measured yourself against the best of the best.
 It is crucial for you to take some time to get perspective on that.

 The content on this site is here to help you process your experience and to get perspective on what you have achieved.
 We hope it helps you look forward with peace and positivity regardless of whether you are retiring or aiming to go again.